mah5a/football_match/README.md

-This is a simulation of a football match.
+This is a simulation of a football match.</br>
 Football players are 4 robots.
 Robots move in 4 directions.
 when they reach the ball they shoot it towards the goal.